ZeyadArafa/Sphere-of-the-Ancients/README.md

 ---

 ## 📬 Contact

-For issues, suggestions, or questions, open an [issue](https://github.com/your-username/sphere-of-the-ancients/issues) or contact the maintainer at `your-email@example.com`.
+For issues, suggestions, or questions, please open an issue on the repository.

+You can also contact the maintainer via GitHub Profile – ZeyadArafa.
 ---

 **Thank you for exploring *Sphere of the Ancients*!**